Capstone-S17/DuRAG/README.md

 # Issues

-- SWR uses pages instead of the whole document. is this okay?
 - AMR chunks in rds has uuid for the 2048 chunks but i did not intend this. it just points to the uuid for the pdf itself. not an issue but can be cleaned up...
-- need help to write the amr retriever logic if using SQL
 - need to write generator.py (chiayu)
 - need to write query_expander.py (chiayu - try something super simple first like just getting some ners from the qn to filter down)
 - need to write eval scripts in eval/ (vic)
-- need to include all useful experiments in experiments/ (dylan + everyone) include the code to run UNI-NER also
-- need to run UNI-NER again on 512_recursive_dhanush im so sorry (dylan)
+- need to run UNI-NER again on 128_sentence_window im so sorry (dylan)
-- rename 512_recursive_dhanush to something more apt
 - thoughts on how to move all of this to cloud? (dylan)